ewersoncarmo/design-patterns/README.md

 ## Factory Method

 The Factory Method defines an interface for creating an object, but lets the subclasses to decide which class to instantiate.

+## Abstract Factory

+Abstract Factory is a set of Factory Methods, so abstract factory makes use of multiple factory methods.

+The Abstract Factory pattern provides an inteface for creating families of related or dependent objects without specifing their concrete classes.